INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Are member companies required to procure a larger percentage of their supply product from certified suppliers over time?
+Are adhering entities required to procure a larger percentage of their supply product from certified suppliers over time?

 ❐ Yes